bkcenik/Cats/README.md

+# Cats
-## This is the repo for the first project in Datacamp.
+### Cats is the repo for the first project on NU Data Science Bootcamp.